 It serves as an instantly recognisable signifier to customers, investors, and stakeholders alike.
 Therefore, your company’s logo must have qualities such as simplicity, memorability, and ease of replication.

-Companies must be able to easily replicate their logo in numerous mediums from billboards to websites with minimal variation or distortion.
+Companies must be able to easily replicate their logos in numerous mediums, from billboards to websites, with minimal variation or distortion.

 As a result, its impact and recognisability are maintained.